famrashel/idn-tagged-corpus/README.md

 - Fam Rashel
 - Andry Luthfi

+### Page
+For publication and more details about this work, please visit http://bahasa.cs.ui.ac.id/postag/corpus

 ### License
 This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.